-The General Sandur Mining Company Limited for 25 years, and then renewed the lease for another 25 years up till 1953.
+Erstwhile ruler of Sandur, Y. R. Ghorpade (YRG) granted a mining lease over an area of 7,511 hectares to a Belgian company named The General Sandur Mining Company Limited for 25 years, and then renewed the lease for another 25 years up till 1953.

-was founded by his eldest son Murarirao Yeshwantrao Ghorpade, for professional management and scientific development of the mines.
+Mining lease was transferred to YRG, after which, he transferred the lease to The Sandur Manganese & Iron Ores Limited, which was founded by his eldest son Murarirao Yeshwantrao Ghorpade, for professional management and scientific development of the mines.